General Questions

 How will you know where a startup is located?

-Startups may be asked to provide proof of their business location.
-This may take the form of a lease agreement or other business license.
+Startups will need to provide proof of their business location in St. Louis in the form of a lease agreement, co-working membership or other business license.

-To ensure the funds are used for their intended purpose, we require you to sign a Comprehensive Grant Agreement before formally becoming an Arch Grant recipient.
+Yes, Arch Grants-awarded companies must be based in St. Louis, MO for the duration of the program year, and 51% of the founding team (or one founder and 51% of the team) need to reside in the area full-time.
+To ensure the funds are used for their intended purpose, we require you to sign a Comprehensive Grant Agreement before formally becoming an Arch Grants Company.

 Growth Grants Program